wasp-lang/wasp/web/docs/deploying.md

 :::note
 We only run the `setup` and `create-db` steps once.

 You may notice after running `setup` you have a `fly-server.toml` and `fly-client.toml` in your Wasp project directory.
 Those are meant to be version controlled.
-If you want to maintain multiple apps, you can add the `--toml-dir <abs-path>` option during `setup` to point to different directories, like "dev" or "staging".
+If you want to maintain multiple apps, you can add the `--fly-toml-dir <abs-path>` option to point to different directories, like "dev" or "staging".
 :::

 Finally, we `deploy` which will push your client and server live.
 We run this single command each time you want to update your app.